-Two core libraries xBIM Essentials and xBIM Geometry are to be used for the creation of complex applications, other repositories under the xBIM Team page include a number of example applications to demonstrate its capabilities:
+Two core libraries Xbim Essentials and Xbim Geometry are to be used for the creation of complex applications, other repositories include a number of example applications to demonstrate its capabilities:

-Please note: all the applications except for xBIM WebUI are provided to demonstrate how to use the xBIM library, they are not intended for use in uncontrolled production environments.
+Please note: all the applications except for Xbim WebUI are provided to demonstrate how to use the xbim toolkit components, they are not intended for use in uncontrolled production environments.

 If you use Visual Studio 2015+ add the following package sources: